Houston Divorce Mediation Attorneys

 What Are the Benefits of Using ADR for Divorce?

-Using a form of ADR to resolve your divorce can have the following benefits:
+Using a form of alternative dispute resolution like mediation or collaborative law to resolve your divorce can have the following benefits:

 Mediation is perhaps the most popular form of ADR, and many courts require spouses to engage in mediation before allowing them to litigate their divorce in court.